-The State Commission Assessment Panel (SCAP) is an assessment panel whose seven Members are appointed by the State Planning Commission.
+The State Commission Assessment Panel (SCAP) is an assessment panel whose six Members are appointed by the State Planning Commission.

 SCAP members are bound by the Minister's Code of Conduct.
 More information on the Code and how it is applied can be found here: Code of Conduct

 From 1 December 2018 – 31 May 2020, the six Members are:

 Simone is an urban and environmental planner with a wide range of experience in both the public and private sectors that spans 29 years of practice.
 She is a Fellow Member of her profession and has extensive experience in strategic planning, policy development and project assessment.
 She has qualifications in urban and regional planning as well as environmental science and marketing.
 She has undertaken a wide range of projects dealing with complex economic, social, environmental and development issues.
 As such she has a wide appreciation of the factors that influence our built and natural environment and the infrastructure and services needed to support it.

 She was instrumental in addressing a wide range of urban and regional policy issues in her role as Director, Policy in the then planning department.
 In 2014 she was selected by the Planning Minister to work with a five person panel charged with the responsibility of undertaking a review of the SA Planning System.
 The recommendations of which are currently being implemented.

 Dennis is an independent consultant and Board director with expertise in natural resource management, primary industries, regional development and government, business, and community relationships.
 His career has included executive management roles in both the private and public sector including 15 years as CEO of a range of Government Agencies in South Australia.
 He remains active in building leadership and strategic capability within business and the community.